vexide/website/src/content/docs/peripherals.md

 Nope.
 Because `motor_1` takes complete ownership of the port (which isn't copyable or cloneable), we can't clone or copy motors either.
 That would require cloning the `SmartPort` instance now owned by the motor, which is something the compiler already yelled at us for earlier.

-## Treat your hardware like you treat your data.
+## Model your data around your hardware.

 > Okay, what gives?
 This seems kind of arbitrary...